esallychang/BIOF521_Spring2022/_episodes/04-Preparing_Mapping_RNASeq_Tutorial.md

 > ## Which SRAs contain the samples we are interested in?
 > 1. You can start by downloading [SraRunTable_Fu2015.txt](../data/SraRunTable_Fu2015.txt) file containing metadata for the 12 samples, like we did for the Covid-19 data set last week.
 > 2. Next, open the file in Excel or similar and look at the `Immunophenotype` - six of them should say `basal cell population`.
 > 3. Look at the `Developmental Stage` column.
-The SRA Run Numbers associated with those samples and their `Developmental_Stage` are:
+The SRA Run Numbers associated with our samples of interest and their `Developmental_Stage` are:
 >
 > ~~~
 > SRR1552452 basalpregnant